Our rating(4.3/5)

 You can adjust the screen brightness to suit any environment and set it to turn off the screen after 30 seconds, 1-5 minutes or never.

 We tested the maximum screen brightness in strong sunlight, and the screen was still readable.
-But it was grey and not bright in the sun – though better than the performance of SumUp 3G’s display that has had complaints about being hard to see in the sun.
+But it was grey and not bright in the sun – though better than the performance of the old SumUp 3G’s display that had complaints about being hard to see in the sun.

 The battery life is officially 100 transactions from a full charge, but in reality, it depends a lot on how it’s used.